Quarterly Enrollment Updates

 • BIOE 195 Senior Thesis in EEB, 5 units (Prerequisite: BIOE 183W)

 BIOE 183W Undergraduate Research in EEB - Writing: Students may enroll directly but must have faculty sponsor arranged and completed undergraduate research contract on file with the department by first class meeting.
+Please note the department plans to offer BIOE 183W only in Winter 2026.

 Other Course Information